skyl1n3-00/days_calculator/README.md

-The main function of the project is `number_days_between_two_dates(date_1, date_2)`, and the other functions are just helper functions meant to simplify and organize the code, and every function has a docstring inside to explain what it does.
+The main function of the project is `number_days_between_two_dates(date_1, date_2)`, and the other functions are just helper functions meant to simplify and organize the code, and every function has a docstring inside it to explain what it does.
 <br>
 The file [costume_exceptions.py](custom_exceptions.py) contains two exceptions two output same errors.